Majesty (song)

-"Majesty" is a song by rapper Nicki Minaj and recording artist Labrinth, featuring Eminem.
-It was released on August 10, 2018 as a track on Minaj's fourth studio album Queen (2018).
+"Majesty" is a song by rapper Nicki Minaj and recording artist Labrinth, featuring fellow rapper Eminem.
+It was released on August 10, 2018 as a track on Minaj's fourth studio album Queen (2018), through Young Money Entertainment and Cash Money Records.
+The song was written by the artists themselves, alongside Luis Resto, and produced by Labrinth and Eminem.
+It was recorded at Criteria Studios, based in Miami, Florida, Effigy Studios, based in Detroit, Michigan, and Jungle City Studios, based in New York.
+The track is a hip hop and melodic rap record that lyrically revolves around Minaj's desire for money and success.

-Written by the artists alongside Luis Resto, it is a hip hop song that lyrically revolves around Minaj's desire for money and success.
-Commercially, the song peaked at number 58 on the US Billboard Hot 100, and entered the charts of Australia, Canada, and the United Kingdom.
+Upon the release of Queen, the song received mixed reviews from music critics.
+Commercially, the song peaked at number 58 on the US Billboard Hot 100, and entered charts in Australia, Canada, New Zealand, Sweden, Switzerland, and the United Kingdom.
+It was additionally certified Gold in both Australia and Brazil.
+It was promoted with live performances at both the 2018 MTV Video Music Awards and The Nicki Wrld Tour.
+"Majesty" was also featured in a Beats By Dr. Dre commercial starring Minaj herself, alongside fellow rapper Nas, and Serena Williams.

 Background and release

 On August 10, 2018, Minaj revealed the final tracklist for her fourth studio album, Queen, that included a song titled "Majesty" featuring Eminem and Labrinth as track number two.
 The song marks the second time Minaj and Eminem have collaborated on a track, after "Roman's Revenge" from Minaj's debut studio album Pink Friday (2010).
 It was released a few hours later as part of the album on all major music platforms.

 To promote it, as well as the 18 other tracks from the album, Minaj first played the song live on her Beats 1 Queen Radio show with Zane Lowe, and claimed that Eminem's verse would "go down in history as one of the best verses in the history of rap."
 The song was planned to be sent to rhythmic contemporary radio stations on October 16 as the fourth single from the album, however, these plans were ultimately canceled.